scipion-em/scipion-em-phenix/README.rst

 * molprobity: Validates the geometry of an atomic structure inferred from an electron density map.
 * real_space_refine: Designed for extensive real-space refinement of an atomic structure against the map provided.
 The map can be derived from X-ray or neutron crystallography, or cryoEM.
 The program obtains a model that fits the map as well as possible having appropriate geometry.
 The model should not show validation outliers, such as Ramachandran plot or rotamer outliers.
 * superpose_pdbs: Superposes two atomic structures so that they optimally match.
+* validation_cryoem: generalization of molprobity implemented by Phenix package.

 ========